rakshita-vijay/finance-tracker-streamlit/README.md

   - One-click, AI-generated financial insights and strategy reports.
   - Download as Markdown or PDF.
 - **⬇️ Download Your Data**
-  - Export your data in multiple formats—always user-specific.
+  - Export your data in multiple formats - always user-specific.
 - **🗑️ Wipe Transactions**
   - Clear your own data (with password confirmation).
 - **🧹 Cleanup**